OliciaIan/Laboratory-2/README.md

 In this experiment, the principles of frequency modulation are studied by generating an FM signal using a telecommunications trainer system and observing the resulting waveform using measurement instruments such as an oscilloscope.

+Conclusion:

+The Emona telecommunications trainer was used in this experiment to study the idea and workings of frequency modulation (FM).
+The experiment showed how a carrier signal's frequency varies in response to the input modulating signal's amplitude while the carrier amplitude stays constant.

+It was verified that the carrier's instantaneous frequency fluctuates proportionately to the message signal by looking at the circuit configuration and output waveforms.
+The experiment also demonstrated the impact of varying modulating signal amplitudes on the FM signal's frequency deviation.

+The underpinnings of frequency modulation were confirmed by the circuit and oscilloscope measurements.
+The creation of FM signals and their properties in real-world communication systems were better understood thanks to this experiment.

 </details>